ibm-cloud-docs/watsonxdata/sync_optimizer_meta.md

 1. `ANALYZE` MDS and Iceberg tables in Presto (C++) to generate MDS and Iceberg statistics.

 1. Only users with administrator privilege is allowed to run `ExecuteWxdQueryOptimizer` command as a security enhancement feature.

-## About this task
-{: #optimizer_abtsync}

-To provide optimized queries, **Query Optimizer** pulls data about table definitions and MDS and Iceberg statistics to synchronize with MDS in {{site.data.keyword.lakehouse_short}}.
-You can select the specific MDS and Iceberg table that must be available for **Query Optimizer**.
-It is recommended to generate MDS and Iceberg statistics and label columns for primary and foreign keys to get the best results.

-Activating **Query Optimizer** automatically synchronizes metadata for catalogs that are connected to Presto (C++) engines.
-However, you will need to run the following steps if:
-* Metadata for inaccessible or corrupted catalogs or schemas during deployment are missing.
-* Significant changes are made to a table.
-* New tables are introduced after the initial sync operation.
-* An intermittent issue is preventing tables from being synced during the automatic syncing process upon activation.

 ## Procedure
 {: #optimizer_prosync}